JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

 Added UWeen(MIT) and NaughtyAttributes(MIT) and ScriptInspector3(UAS) and UVFreeShader(UAS)
 Details of the first three are above
 UVFreeShader is taking a freaking eternity to import from the asset store.  ugh.
 3 minutes maybe?
 4?  probably 5 min now I'm trimming it down.
 1. I'm getting a texture from cc0textures.com and deleting all of the existing ones from the uvfree download.
 2. I'm deleting most of the shaders that came with it so they never have to all compile again.
 Interesting it has inconsistent line endings warning.
 I deleted everything except 2 shaders and the editor folder: pbr standard and metalliic top bottom.
 Note: I deleted a lot including non batching variants and terrain variants.
 Added Metal0381k from cc0textures.
 Now I'm installing "savegamefree" from github..
 I was about to install one of the several save game systems I have bought on uas but this is MIT licensed.
 To be fair one of those is too but I have a better feeling about tthis one.
 There was also a really good one on there called advanced save that I could use but this looks best.
 There are two warnings: One about unity 2019 not supporting samsungweb player, and the other about unity 2017.2 and beyond having a slightly different command for web requests.
-I dont think I'll be able to make and test fixes for these right now, I wasn't planning on testing that web requestt at all.
+I dont think I'll be able to make and test fixes for these right now, I wasn't planning on testing that web request at all.
 Its just 566k  I fixed the warnings and submitted pull requests for both.

 Now that im really into it Naughty attributes has a constant runtime error. `The target object is null.
 Check for missing scripts.`  The thing is I haven't used it at all yet its just sitting there.
 Maybe its installed wrong?